CONP-PCNO/conp-documentation/datalad_dataset_addition_experimental.md

 To register a dataset you must follow the procedure provided by the [globus tools for dataset addition](https://github.com/CONP-PCNO/globus-tools-for-dataset-addition) in
-- Step 2: Load dataset to globus special remote for first time setup
+- Step 2: Register the dataset with the git-annex globus remote for first time setup

 The steps are shown below for ease: